Frequently Asked Questions

 With some drain applications, the pipe systems don’t even need to be turned off.
-If necessary, the pipe system can beworked on and nonfunctional during the least inconvenient hours for the building.
+If we do have to turn off the water, we can do so during the most convenient hours for the building.

 What types of pipe systems can you line?

-We have the technology to line the following mechanical pipe systems: vertical sanitary stacks, horizontal sewer lines,mains, roof drain systems, processed piping, conduit lines, fuel lines and chemical lines with diameters 3/4″ to 12″ and bigger in some specialty applications.
+We have the technology to line the following mechanical pipe systems: vertical sanitary stacks, horizontal sewer lines, mains, roof drain systems, processed piping, conduit lines, fuel lines and chemical lines with diameters of 3/4″ to 12″ (and bigger in some specialty applications).